 The Stanford community is a great place to make lifelong friends and a wide variety of interpersonal connections.
 Most connections here on "the farm" are positive ones but there may be times when friends, colleagues and others are not as respectful as you would wish.

-Jill Thomas is the Title IX Coordinator.
+Cathy Glaze is the Interim-Title IX Coordinator.
 Her role is to ensure that complaints are handled according to established policies and procedures.
 If you have concerns or questions about Title IX compliance, contact her office:

 Stanford's Title IX Office website provides detailed information about Title IX protections for students, including links to Title IX FAQs and the University's Title IX Administrative Policy and Procedures.